MSOE-CPE2600/multiprocessing-turney-osbornej23/README.md

 ## Result Analysis
 Results are as expected, quicker speeds start to flatline starting around 10 processes which is the total number of cores in my computer model (2 performance & 8 efficiency).
-As the number of processing being created continues, the proportion of gains in speed between each additional process follows a downward trend.
+As the number of processes being created continues, the proportion of gains in speed between each additional process follows a downward trend.
 This is due to the nature of overhead when creating parallel processes, and when not increasing your calculation size, in this case 50 images, the overhead starts to make more of a negative impact on performance gain as you use more cores.
 If they were